zaiisao/Documentation/en/faqs/abnormal_exit.md

 ---
-title: What should I do if my app crashes?
+title: How does an app crash affect cloud recording?
 description: abnormal exit, abnormal
 platform: All Platforms
-updatedAt: Fri May 22 2020 15:14:24 GMT+0800 (CST)
+updatedAt: Thu Jun 04 2020 09:26:54 GMT+0800 (CST)
 ---
-# What should I do if my app crashes?
+# How does an app crash affect cloud recording?
 If an app integrated with cloud recording crashes, the recording session is not affected.
 You can continue to use the original resource ID and recording ID to control the recording instance, such as to query recording status or stop recording.